Ain Dubai Ferris Wheel Overview

 - Dubai International Airport (DXB) is roughly 29 minutes' drive and the new Al Maktoum International Airport is roughly 32 minutes' drive.
 All durations are calculated by Google Maps and assume the fastest route in typical traffic conditions.

-Ain Dubai Ferris Wheel Dining and Nighlife Offers
+Ain Dubai Ferris Wheel Dining and Nightlife Offers

 The 6.25-metre diameter spindle is made of steel, similar to that used for nuclear plants.
 It was manufactured and assembled in the UAE and shipped to Bluewaters Island since it could not be transported on land.